strimzi/kafka-env-var-config-provider/README.md

         # ...
     ```

-## Adding the Kubernetes Configuration Provider to Apache Kafka clients
+## Adding the EnvVar Configuration Provider to Apache Kafka clients

-You can add Kubernetes Configuration Provider as any other Java dependency using Maven or any other build tool.
+You can add EnvVar Configuration Provider as any other Java dependency using Maven or any other build tool.
 For example:

 ```xml